 A deck protector should be applied once a year, to maintain the condition of your deck and avoid any issues throughout the cold winter months.

-Many people ask, can I stain my deck in winter?
+Many people ask, can you paint decking in winter?
 Well, before applying any of the above, it is recommended to wait until a mild or dry day as the products won’t apply properly if done in wet conditions.